Healing Strategies:

 BACKGROUND: To the authors' knowledge, there are no long-term cohort studies of lymphedema,

-breast carcinoma-related lymphedema, time of onset, and associated predictive factors.
-METHODS:
+of breast carcinoma-related lymphedema, time of onset, and associated predictive factors.

-our center between 1976 and 1978 was observed intensively for 20 years.
-Two hundred sixty-three
+dissection at our center between 1976 and 1978 was observed intensively for 20 years.
+Two

 In addition to providing analysis of clinical and treatment variables, this study is the first to the